frc3512/Robot-2019/README.md

 Source code for the 2019 comp robot: Andromeda

-Source code also for the 2019 practice robot: Aether
+Source code also for the 2019 practice robot: Aithir

 ## Setup